YconquestY/cs-629/README.md

 # Lab 4a -- Basic multithreaidng

 Start by copying in `pipelined.bsv` from lab2b, `Cache32.bsv` and `Cache512.bsv` from lab3a, and `CacheInterface.bsv` from lab3b, replacing the templates in this repository.
+You may need to add in any other dependencies you added, as well, such as `*.hex` files.

 ## Two-threads machine